-When properly connected to a compatible transducer, your chartplotter can be used as a fishfinder.
+When properly connected to a transducer, your compatible chartplotter can be used as a fishfinder.
+Chartplotter models without an xsv or xs in their names require a Garmin sonar module and transducer to display sonar information.

-For more information about which transducer is best for your needs, go to garmin.com/transducers.
+For more information about which transducer is best for your needs, go to [garmin.com/transducers](http://garmin.com/transducers).